A Communiqué · May 2, 2026 · Naperville & Batavia, IL

 Has The Office of the Best Man considered the ethical implications of partying this hard?

 It has, at length, and from several angles.
+Buckle up.

 Finally, there's Nietzsche.
 Sweet, sweet Nietzsche.
-He argued that the highest human aspiration is the will to power—the relentless drive to overcome, to transcend, to become more than what one was.
+He argued that the highest human aspiration is the will to power—the relentless drive to overcome, to transcend, to become more than once was.
 He also warned against Dionysian excess, the intoxicating chaos of pure revelry untempered by Apollonian reason and form.
 He believed that those who stare too long into the abyss risk becoming the abyss.
 He suffered a complete mental collapse at the age of 44.
 The Office of the Best Man draws no conclusions (though you certainly can).
 The Office merely notes that he never attended a bachelor party, and that this may have been the wisest decision he ever made.

 · · ·